 Prayer makes you a more successful person

-Given that prayer has been proven to make a person happier, we can extend the finding through studies that show happy people are more successful (this is in direct contrast to success making a person happy).
+Given that prayer has been proven to make a person happier, we can extend the finding through studies that show happy people are more successful (this is in direct contrast to the idea that success makes a person happy).
 Researchers found the happiest people owed their success to optimism and a positive outlook (Psychological Bulletin, December 2005)

 Prayer makes you more tolerant and forgiving